msgilligan/grails-ajax-proxy-plugin/README.md

 http://edwardstx.net/2010/06/http-proxy-servlet/
 (Also Apache 2.0 Licensed)

-Since that Servlet is not hosted under source control, we've included the .java file in src/java/net/edwardstx/ProxyServlet.java and have made some minor modification to it.
+Since that Servlet is not hosted under source control, we've included the .java file in `src/java/net/edwardstx/ProxyServlet.java` and have made some minor modifications to it.